 Join us on Twitter and tell us what you think of the films so far!
 Use the hashtag #WOFFFWatchalong so you can see what other people are saying, and then, jump in!

 A woman struggles to move onward with her life, she is constantly being reminded of her past.
 She breaks down, surrendering to the pain she has carried over the years; releasing it all in hopes of finding peace.

 Our next film, on Thursday 9 July, is a Reframed Film selection.
 More details available soon.

 What are watchalongs?
 And why is WOFFF doing them?
 Click here to learn more with our watchalongs FAQs.

 FILM FEELS CONNECTED

 This Watchalong is part of FilmFeelsConnected, a UK-wide cinema season, supported by the National Lottery and BFI Film Audience Network.
-Explore all films and events at filmfeels.co.uk
+You can explore all films and events here at filmfeels.co.uk